AbrarAdnan/vehicle-image-recognizer/README.md

 Model Deployment

 The model was deployed on the HuggingFace Spaces Gradio App.
-The implementation can be found in the deployment folder or here.
+The implementation can be found in the deployment folder or [here](https://huggingface.co/spaces/abrar-adnan/vehicle-recognizer)..

 <img src = "deployment/gradio_app.jpg" width="700" height="350"><br>